PavelSozonov/openai-api-gateway/README.md

 # OpenAI API Gateway

 This project sets up an NGINX gateway for OpenAI API with rate limiting and CORS support using Docker and Docker Compose.
+It also includes Let's Encrypt for SSL certificates.

 ## Directory Structure